 29 April 2022

-This bill would require the Secretary of State to produce a Parliament-facing report on what would likely happen if the benefit cap were abolished.
-The report would look at effects on poverty, mental health, food bank use, borrowing from friends and family, evictions and debt, and would consider impacts on groups such as women, lone parents and people from Black and minority ethnic backgrounds.
+The bill would force the Secretary of State to publish a Parliament-facing report on what would happen if the benefit cap were abolished.
+The report would assess the likely effects on absolute and relative poverty, poor mental health, food bank use, borrowing from friends and family, evictions and problem debt, and would examine how different groups—especially women, lone parents, and people from Black and minority ethnic backgrounds—might be affected.
+It is designed to help Parliament weigh the consequences before any change is made.

 Generated 21 February 2026